HiddenThunder/Star/README.md

 ## How it was made

-As already said, Point is built with IPFS and Electron.
+As already said, Star is built with IPFS and Electron.
 Electron has two types of processes - processes for UI, which is chrome's browser window and main process which runs in nodejs.

 IPFS is running completely in nodejs (main process).